20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 We now have 3 vectors - which we *hope* are spacelike.
 If they are - which they often will be - we can proceed

 We can now orthonormalise these vectors to produce a new set of spacelike basis vectors for our tetrad.
-Because we're in a minkowski metric, this orthonormalisation is very easy - we can use gram schmidt, but with a trivial 3x3 identity matrix as the metric tensor
+Because we're in a minkowski metric orthonormalising 3 spacelike vectors, this orthonormalisation is very easy - we can use gram schmidt, but with a trivial 3x3 identity matrix as the metric tensor

 As you may have spotted, orthornormalising these vectors changes them - we start from a vector, which means that we *can* preserve one of these vectors as pointing in our original direction, as long as it wasn't null or timelike.
-The correct vector to preserve is the 'up' vector - this means that as you spin the camera left and right, the axis you rotate around remains consistent, and this provides the best user experience
+The correct vector to preserve is the 'up' vector that you use for your fixed mouse vertical axis - this means that as you spin the camera left and right, the axis you rotate around remains consistent, and this provides the best user experience

+One key thing to note is that we only orient the *initial* tetrad if we're parallel transporting tetrads - this is one of the reasons why the technique works, often the camera ends up parallel transported into poorly behaved areas from well behaved nearly flat ones, so we only need it to work at our starting point

 In code, this looks like this: